CounterHack/mandrake/README.md

 The best you can do is probably to turn off ASLR, then filter down to simply the binary you want to see.
 Here's how I do that:

-To do that, ensure your binary is compiled with --no-pie, then turn off ASLR, execute it, and have a look at the starting address:
+To do that, ensure your binary is compiled with `--no-pie`, then turn off ASLR, execute it, and have a look at the starting address:

 ```